docwire/docwire/README.md

 - **Powerhouse for data processing**: With continued support for various import formats and expanded export options, DocWire SDK is evolving into a powerhouse for data processing.
 - **Enhanced Structured Content Extraction for AI Applications**: We are committed to advancing the capabilities of DocWire SDK to meet the growing demands of AI and NLP developers.
 Our roadmap includes the development of more sophisticated algorithms for structured content extraction, enabling the SDK to identify and categorize document elements with greater precision.
 This will include improved recognition of semantic structures within the text, such as headings, subheadings, and thematic breaks, which are crucial for training AI models in tasks like document summarization, topic modeling, and content classification.
 - **Customizable Content Selection for Model Training**: Recognizing the diverse needs of AI applications, we plan to introduce customizable content selection features within the SDK.
 This will empower developers to specify which document elements should be included or excluded during the data extraction process, tailoring the dataset to the specific requirements of their AI models.
 Whether it's extracting dialogue from scripts, narrative passages from articles, or key points from reports, DocWire SDK will provide the flexibility needed for targeted model training.

+- **Future Enhancements for Chunking and Semantic Analysis**: Looking ahead, DocWire SDK will continue to evolve its chunking and semantic analysis capabilities.
+We plan to introduce more nuanced algorithms that can detect and utilize specific knowledge about each document format, further refining the partitioning of documents into semantic units.
+This will enable developers to work with even more granular and contextually relevant data segments, tailored to the unique demands of their AI and NLP projects.

+- **Intelligent Partitioning for Diverse Document Formats**: As part of our commitment to supporting nearly 100 data formats, future iterations of DocWire SDK will feature enhanced partitioning logic that is acutely aware of the idiosyncrasies of each document type.
+Whether dealing with structured spreadsheets, narrative-rich articles, or hybrid formats, the SDK will offer tailored chunking strategies that respect the inherent structure and intended use of the content.

+- **Seamless Integration with LLMs and NLP Libraries**: We are dedicated to ensuring that DocWire SDK remains at the forefront of compatibility with leading Large Language Models (LLMs) and NLP libraries.
+Future updates will focus on streamlining the integration process, allowing developers to effortlessly incorporate the SDK's chunking and semantic analysis features into their AI-driven workflows.

 - **Integration with Advanced NLP Libraries**: To further support the development of AI and NLP applications, DocWire SDK will integrate with advanced NLP libraries, providing out-of-the-box support for common NLP tasks such as tokenization, part-of-speech tagging, named entity recognition, and sentiment analysis.
 This integration will streamline the workflow for developers, allowing them to preprocess and analyze text within the same framework used for data extraction.
 - **Support for Custom AI Model Deployment**: As AI models become increasingly specialized, there is a need for frameworks that can accommodate custom model deployment.
 DocWire SDK will offer support for integrating custom-trained AI models, enabling developers to leverage their proprietary algorithms within the data processing pipeline.
 This will facilitate a seamless transition from model training to deployment, ensuring that developers can maximize the performance and accuracy of their AI applications.
 - **Top-notch Documentation and Support**: Expect nothing but the best.
 We are committed to providing high-quality documentation and fanatical customer support, ensuring a smooth and efficient experience for every user.